milesmanos/old.miles.kim/src/projects/writing-earthworm.md

 —

-Back then the world was not a world of material.
+Back then the world was not a world of material.<br>
 Anything could happen there.
-And when the earthquakes came, those people sank into the deepest terror imaginable; it was more than just shaking in their bodies
+And when the earthquakes came, those people<br>
+sank into the deepest terror imaginable; it was more than just shaking in their bodies

 —